-Many pregnancy centers, including True Care, offer a parenting program which welcomes dads to the sessions.
+Many pregnancy centers, including True Care, offer a parenting program that welcomes dads to the sessions.
 Some centers, such as Athens Pregnancy Center in Georgia, offer a specific father-oriented program.
 Several Casper organizations also offer parenting programs, for first-time parents, for step-parents, and for parents of challenging children.
-Although True Care’s Baby & Me classes are available True Care patients only, other organizations in Natrona County, including Mercer Family Resource Center, offer parenting and other programs to help moms, dads, youths, and families.
+Although True Care’s Baby & Me classes are available for True Care patients only, other organizations in Natrona County, including Mercer Family Resource Center, offer parenting and other programs to help moms, dads, youths, and families.

 Involved Dads Benefit All Family Members

 Being an involved father benefits the family unit.
-In the publication “The Hidden Benefits of Being an Involved Father,” University of Florida researchers cite numerous studies which show the impact of involved fathers upon children, mothers, and the dads themselves.
-For example, a dad’s positive interactions with newborns and infants reduces the youngster’s chances of experiencing cognitive delay.
+In the publication “The Hidden Benefits of Being an Involved Father,” University of Florida researchers cite numerous studies that show the impact of involved fathers upon children, mothers, and the dads themselves.
+For example, a dad’s positive interactions with newborns and infants reduce the youngster’s chances of experiencing a cognitive delay.
 An involved father creates better communication between family members.
 For the dad, being engaged with his children and his partner helps him feel more comfortable and confident in various aspects of life, from relationships to career.

 Even if the parents of a child are not together, a dad can still be engaged in his child(ren)’s life.
 Co-parenting is not easy, but do-able, especially if both adults are respectful of one another and think of the child before themselves.
 Experts say making an agreeable parenting plan is one of the first steps to successful co-parenting.
-For examples of parenting plans, visit this website: http://sharedparentingworks.org/free-parenting-plans/.

 Free Program About Child Support and Other Parental Issues